A password for an online account resides with the organization

 iPhone/iPad/Mac can securely monitor your passwords and

-alert you if they are weak or appear in known date leaks.
+alert you if they are weak or appear in known data leaks.

 For each flagged password, log into that account and set a